-Equifax, TransUnion, and Experian, the three major credit reporting agencies, each have a proprietary formula for building a credit score.
+Experian, TransUnion, and Equifax, the three major credit reporting agencies, each have a proprietary formula for building your credit score.
 Fair Isaac and Cooriginally developed this score. .

-- History of Payments - Do you have a history of late payments?
+- Late Payments - Do you have a history of late payments?

 - Balances on your Credit Cards - How many accounts?
-How much do you owe on your accounts?
+How much do you owe?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Credit Inquiries - How many times have you had your credit checked for a loan?

-Before you can improve your score, you must obtain your score and make certain that the credit reports from each credit reporting agency are correct.
-Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
-It's inexpensive, fast, and easy to get your credit score as well as credit reports from all three credit reporting agencies.
-They also provide helpful information and online tools that can help you improve your credit score.
+Before you can improve your credit score, you must obtain your score and ensure that the reports from each credit reporting agency are correct.
+Fair Isaac, the corporation that offered the original FICO credit score, offers credit scores on its website: myFICO.com.
+It's inexpensive to get your FICO from all three agencies, along with your credit report.
+They also provide helpful information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report once per year from all three credit reporting agencies by visiting AnnualCreditReport.com.
-While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.
+You can get a free credit report once a year from all three agencies at AnnualCreditReport.com.
+You won't get a free credit score from AnnualCreditReport.com, but getting one is quick and very inexpensive.

-Armed with this information, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.